Feature Image

 Program Description

-Students will study about the cruise line industry to include cruise sales, marketing, and operations.
-Students will prepare for the in-person trip portion aboard the cruise ship by participating in one synchronous meeting during the Fall semester and approximately ten hours of asynchronous content the week prior to the cruise to learn the basics, such as terminology, concepts and history.
-Once on the ship, students will take behind-the-scene tours and meet with more than a dozen ship personnel to learn first-hand about what it is like to live and work on a cruise ship.
-While in port, students will participate in shore excursions that include sailing, snorkeling and beach activities, during which they will meet with local tour operators.
-Following the course, students will complete a final exam and group project covering the in-person trip portion of the course (plan for this taking approximately five hours and to be completed on your own time).
+Students will study the cruise line industry to include cruise sales, marketing, and operations.
+Students will prepare for the in-person trip portion aboard the cruise ship by participating in one synchronous meeting during the Fall semester and approximately ten hours of asynchronous content the week prior to the cruise to learn the basics, such as terminology, concepts, and history.
+Once on the ship, students will take behind-the-scenes tours and meet with more than a dozen ship personnel to learn first-hand about what it is like to live and work on a cruise ship.
+While in port, students will participate in shore excursions that include sailing, snorkeling, and beach activities, during which they will meet with local tour operators.
+Following the course, students will complete a final exam covering the in-person trip portion of the course (plan for this to take approximately five hours and to be completed on your own time).

 Location Description